Job-Rider/cassini-hackathon/README.md

 ## Future Enhancements

-- Integration with real-time satellite data for multiple regions.
+- More analysis of air polution data from the Copernicus satellite ecosystem.
 - Custom notifications and alerts based on pollution levels.
 - Enhanced AI-driven recommendations for individual employee work schedules.